egonw/commons-dws-public/vault/courses.python-and-packages.md

 id: 3xju2sc89n29uayg8f6hega
 title: Python and Packages
 desc: ''
-updated: 1709222296553
+updated: 1709288580137
 created: 1709132173368
 ---
 # Python
 To get start with python is very easy.
 But to come back to a project and let it run again can hurt.
 This should be a small introduction how to handle python environements.

+It is important for the following steps, to have now activated environments.
+For example if you using conda (you can see it in the terminal - (base) ), then you should deactivate it.
+Maybe in the past you had some troubles...
+It can be a good idea to clean the base in conda.

+Conda deactivate:           `conda deactivate`
+Conda actiavate (base):     `conda activate`
+Conda clean (base):         `conda clean --all`

 ## Python versions
 As we all, also Python is developping.
 Some packages are developped for the newest python and a specific time